web3/web3.js/docs/web3-eth-ens.rst

     web3.eth.ens.setProvider(myProvider, net)

-Will change the provider for the ENS package.
+Will change the provider for the Ens package.

 ----------
 Parameters